The Control and Risks Committee appointed by the Board of Directors on 24 April 2018 consists of three independent

 1. Operational audit: an analysis of business processes and an assessment of their effectiveness (success rate in reaching objectives) and efficiency (costs, timing, resources employed);

-2. Compliance audit: the enforcement of some operational guidelines on the part of the Parent Company and companies in the Group;
+2. Compliance audit: the application of some operational guidelines on the part of the Parent Company and companies in the Group;

-3. Compliance 231 audit: the enforcement of Legislative Decree no. 231/2001, in support of Supervisory Bodies in the Parent Company and its subsidiaries;
+3. Compliance 231 audit: the application of Italian Legislative Decree 231/2001, in support of Supervisory Bodies in the Parent Company and its subsidiaries;

-4. Financial Audit: the enforcement of Law no. 262/05, in support of the Financial Reporting Officer;
+4. Financial Audit: the application of Italian Law 262/05, in support of the Financial Reporting Officer;

 - it examined the activities and structure of the Internal Control Department, not only insofar as the internal audit as per the point above, but also to support the Supervisory Bodies of the Parent Company and the subsidiaries, risk management activities and operating processes;